U.S. Supreme Court Won't Hear Adnan Syed's Appeal, Keeping 'Serial' Subject In Prison

 Syed is serving a life sentence after a jury convicted him in 2000 of strangling to death his former girlfriend, 17-year-old Hae Min Lee, whose body was found in Baltimore.

 Syed's case attracted an international following when it was featured in the 12-part podcast in 2014.
-His case seemed to have a breakthrough in 2016 when a Maryland court vacated his conviction and ordered a new trial, citing an alibi witness that was never explored by Syed's defense attorney.
-But state prosecutors fought it all the way to Maryland's highest court.
+His case seemed to have a breakthrough in 2016 when a Maryland court ordered a new trial, citing an alibi witness that was never explored by Syed's defense attorney.
+The Maryland Court of Special Appeals agreed with the lower court.

-And in March, the Maryland Court of Appeals determined that Syed does not deserve a new trial, reversing his legal victory and keeping Syed locked up.
+But state prosecutors continued to fight it.
+And in March, the state's highest court, the Court of Appeals, determined in a 4-to-3 decision that Syed does not deserve a new trial, reversing his legal victory and keeping Syed locked up.
+The appeals court did believe that Syed's trial counsel was deficient but did not find any prejudice.
+That ruling essentially was affirmed by the U.S. Supreme Court.

 Syed's lawyer, Justin Brown, said he was "extremely disappointed" by the Supreme Court's decision.